foxBMS/foxbms-1/documentation/sphinx/software_documentation/build-process/build-process.rst

         For later on further expanding the ``advanced-algorithms`` example, the library name ``my-advanced-algorithm`` is assumed.

- -  All header files get copied to the output directory (see line 14-17).

 .. literalinclude:: ./../../../../embedded-software/libs/testlib/wscript
    :caption: wscript
    :name: wscript_for_testlib